-Alicia Bannon is the managing director of the Democracy Program at the Brennan Center for Justice, where her work focuses on promoting a fair judicial system and an inclusive democracy.
+Alicia Bannon is the Director of the Judiciary Program at the Brennan Center for Justice, where her work focuses on promoting a fair judicial system and an inclusive democracy.
 She manages the Brennan Center’s projects on fair courts and redistricting, overseeing teams of lawyers and researchers engaged in policy advocacy, litigation, legislative campaigns, and research and analysis.
 She is an experienced constitutional lawyer and an expert on court reform, access to justice in the legal system, electoral redistricting, and fair representation in government.

 Bannon is the author of numerous nationally recognized reports and pieces of legal scholarship, and she regularly writes and comments for media outlets such as the New York Times, Washington Post, Atlantic, MSNBC, NPR, and NowThis.
 She has provided testimony, briefings, and policy advice to lawmakers across the country and taught as an adjunct professor at NYU School of Law and Seton Hall Law School.